Christmas racing: will these hot favourites be bankers or blowouts?

 A wide-margin Grade One winner over hurdles at his meeting last year, plus two from two over fences, it is no surprise to see Romeo Coolio head the market for the Racing Post Novice Chase.

-Mightily impressive when winning the Grade One Drinmore last time, he was the quickest horse through each of the final three furlongs, and four of the last five and has so far taken to the larger obstacles like a duck to water.
+Mightily impressive when winning the Grade One Drinmore last time, he was the quickest horse through each of the final three furlongs, plus four of the last five furlongs, and has so far taken to the larger obstacles like a duck to water.
 This, however, looks his toughest chasing test to date.

 After Romeo Coolio finished third in the Supreme, well ahead of Salvator Mundi, that horse then reversed form at Aintree, with the Willie Mullins-trained gelding getting the better of Gordon Elliott's star by seven lengths.